Is Samarkand Worth Visiting? The Lowdown

 Light Show Registan Square, Samarkand ©Lifejourney4two

-You will need to buy a separate ticket for the light show at a cost of USD $8 per person.
-If you want to watch the lights without paying for a ticket, then you can do so from outside the perimeter fence of the square.
+You will need to buy a separate ticket for the light show, which costs USD $8 per person.
+If you want to watch the lights without paying for a ticket, you can do so from outside the perimeter fence of the square.

 Note: On offer are also 3D mapping light shows of 19 minutes duration, which are a special individual order.
 This is on an ad-hoc schedule, and really, it’s just down to sheer luck if you do manage to see one of these special shows.
 Here’s a YouTube link to the ‘special’ light show.